apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 client which have not been acked when the client disconnects will get redelivered to another subscribed client.

-### Browsing Subscriptions

-A normal subscription on a queue will consume messages so that no other subscription will get a copy of the message.
-If you want to browse all the messages on a queue in a non-destructive fashion, you can create browsing subscription.
-To make a a browsing subscription, just add the `browser:true` header to the `SUBSCRIBE` frame.
-For example:

-    SUBSCRIBE
-    id:mysub
-    browser:true
-    destination:/queue/foo

-    ^@

-Once the broker sends a browsing subscription the last message in the queue, it will send the subscription a special "end of browse" message to indicate browsing has completed and that the subscription should not expect any more messages.
-The "end of browse" message will have a `browser:end` header set.
-Example:

-    MESSAGE
-    subscription:mysub
-    browser:end

-    ^@

 ### Topic Durable Subscriptions

 A durable subscription is a queue which is subscribed to a topic so that